KaliLab/optimizer/tests/adexpif_external_ca3_pc/adexpif_external_readme.txt

 set the "input_dir" tag to the path of the input file (including the file name itself!) set the "base_dir" tag to a directory where you want the results to be stored After these modifications type "python optimizer.py -c _settings.xml" into the terminal and press enter.

+For step-by-step instructions to run the example from the Optimizer GUI please refer to 'adexpif_external_ca3_pc_GUI.pdf'.